LaurenceWarne/curses-questions/README.md

 # Curses Questions

-A simple script which uses curses to create a nice TUI for asking questions
+A simple script which uses curses to create a nice TUI for asking questions.

 ## Demo